 Serbian

-Undergraduate and master’s students of psychology, law, criminology, security studies, as well as professionals from these fields.
+Students of undergraduate, master's and doctoral studies in psychology, law, criminology, security studies, as well as professionals from the mentioned fields.

 ECTS credits: